pomerium/documentation/content/docs/get-started/fundamentals/core/advanced-routes.md

 Now, if you navigate to `https://nodeserver.localhost.pomerium.io/admin`, Pomerium will redirect you to the `/` page.

-If you don’t include the `/admin` prefix, the request will `404`.
+If you don't include the `/admin` prefix, the request will `404`.

 ## Clean up

-This was just to show you Pomerium’s flexibility when it comes to advanced routes.
-We won’t be using the HTTPbin or Node server services going forward.
+This was just to show you Pomerium's flexibility when it comes to advanced routes.
+We won't be using the HTTPbin or Node server services going forward.
 To keep your configuration files clean and easy to manage, remove the following services and routes:

 In your configuration file:

 - Remove the `httpbin` and `nodeserver` routes and their attached policies from `- routes`
 - Remove `jwt_claims_headers`

-In your project’s root folder:
+In your project's root folder:

 - Delete `app` and its contents